ingenico-zanetti/BMDLensController/README.md

 ```

 but do not expect to reach the actual 20mm focal (ADC value are related to angular motion, not actual settings)

+v3.0.1 introduces a new syntax for speed parameter: this is called timed moves.
+By adding an 's' after what was the PWM setting, it becomes the time the move should complete in.
+The value is a float, and the timing can be precise down to millisecond, but don't expected miracle on small move or don't expect highly accurate timings.
+Nonetheless, this allows for synchronized moves:

+AT+Z=48.,2.3s;+F=10.,2.3s

+will reach 48mm zoom and 10m focus at the same time, in about 2.3s.

 As part of a calibration process, you can set a new ADC value for any setpoint.
 The setpoint must exists, though.
 Trying to set an ADC value for a non-existing setpoint results in an error.